 Special Notice !

-Innovation Technology
+Innovation & Technology Education

 Aims

-The development of the Innovation Technology Education curriculum of our school is based on the concept of ACTIVE Education and the application of information technology.
+The development of the Innovation and Technology Education of our school is based on the concept of ACTIVE Education and the application of information technology.
 Through scientific research and innovation, students propose solutions for social issues, express their care for the world and shoulder civic responsibility, which consolidates their ability in technological innovation and correct values.
 Under this framework, we provide students with diversified technological learning experiences.
 Through hands-on scientific experiments and technological applications in daily life, students’ knowledge and interest in STEM are enhanced, which lays the scientific and technological foundations for the development of students’ creative thinking and 21st century skills to prepare them for the challenges in the future.

 Measures